Cardiovascular Health Indicator

 |Indicator||Date of Most Recent Measure||Current Measure||Trend|

 As shown in Chart 1 and Table 1, both the total number and the rate of hospitalizations of Minnesotans due to heart disease have declined since 2005.
-The decline in the number of hospitalizations and hospitalization rate was significantly lower each year until the year 2014.
-Since then, the number of hospitalizations has increased by approximately 3,000, and between 2016 and 2017, the hospitalization rate increased significantly for the first time in many years.
-More years of data are needed to determine if the long-term trend of declines in hospitalizations has stopped or if a new trend of increasing hospitalization rates has started.
+The number of hospitalizations declined and hospitalization rate was significantly lower each year until the year 2014.
+Since then, the number of hospitalizations has increased by approximately 5,000.
+The average annual hospitalization rate has been relatively stable since 2015, rising less than 5% over four years.

 |Year||Number of Hospitalizations||Age-Adjusted Hospitalization Rate (per 100,000)|